agl-alexglopez/dancing-links-and-planning-pokemon/README.md

 };
 ```

-The `TypeEncoding` is a new addition to this project.
+The `Type_encoding` is a new addition to this project.
 Previously, this implementation produced solutions in string format.
 This means all input and output for the Pokémon types came in the form of `std::string`.
 Normally, this would be fine, but the exact cover problem as I have set it up communicates with sets and maps which means behind the scenes the algorithm is performing thousands if not millions of string comparisons of varying lengths.
 We can reduce all of these comparisons that are happening to a single comparison between two numbers.
 This will make moving data and some of the algorithms faster while vastly reducing the memory footprint.
 We simply encode all types into this format and get the added benefit of a trivially copyable class.

 ```c++
 class Type_encoding {